 If you’re itching for that true Southern feel, Alabama’s the place to head.
 Known for its football, southern hospitality, and sprawling plantation homes with curb appeal, you’ll feel right at home in major cities like Montgomery, Birmingham, or Mobile.

 - Median Home Price: $193,900

 - Estimated Monthly Mortgage Payment: $921.24

-North Dakota homes take only 12.27% of the median household income to buy a house, putting it twelfth on our list of cheapest states to live in.
+North Dakota homes take only 12.27 percent of the median household income to buy a house, putting it twelfth on our list of cheapest states to live in.
 The typical home costs $193,900, and the median income is just over $90,000.

 The state is largely known for its wheat production, and it’s one of the nation’s least populated states.
 It’s named for the Sioux Dakota people who once lived in the area.

 - Estimated Monthly Mortgage Payment: $669.91

 Kentucky’s homes take just 12.35 percent of the typical household income, which clocks in at $65,100.
 A median home costs $141,000, making it our thirteenth cheapest state to buy a house in.